Azure Build Health AI-Generated Risk Assessment

 Goals

-Leveraging AI, we aim to shift the burden of evaluating the risk of deploying a new release from individual engineers to purpose-built systems.
+Leveraging AI, shift the burden of evaluating the risk of deployment release from individual engineers to purpose-built systems.

-Empower release managers to make well-informed deployment decisions by providing accurate and comprehensive risk assessments from purpose-built systems that more deeply investigate each code change contained by a release.
+Empower release managers to make well-informed deployment decisions.
+Provide accurate and comprehensive risk assessments.

 Giving control to our users

-Since AI was not always accurate and I wanted to build more trust, I designed options for users to change the generated content.
+To help mitigate potential user anxiety over AI inaccuracies, I designed options for users to change AI generated content.
 Release Managers could change the risk generated for each payload and the overall release score.
-This would also help the Copilot team to take the changes and help train the AI to give better content in the future.
+Changes were also fed back into Copilot to help train the models and improve generated content going forward.

 Working with the team